 The four tapestries that hang in the church centre were made to celebrate Pelsall’s Millennium in 1994.

 In 2002 Pelsall became one of twelve “Rose Villages” in England, to mark the Golden Jubilee of Queen Elizabeth.
 There are 10 beds planted around the village.
 One of the beds was in front of the Church Centre which is planted with 30 ‘Remember Me’ roses.

-The church centre in used for meetings etc and when the heating broke down in 2007 was used for mid week services, 8-00pm and 6-30pm services on Sunday, the main Sunday service being held in the Church Hall.
+The church centre is used for meetings etc and when the heating broke down in 2007 was used for midweek services, 8-00am and 6-30pm services on Sunday, the main Sunday service being held in the Church Hall.